 - UMAP: for visualization; run on the same k-NN graph

-- Differential expression: between clusters (identifies marker genes)
+- : between (identifies marker )

 This pipeline is largely automated in Scanpy (sc.pp, sc.tl, sc.pl) and Seurat (FindVariableFeatures, RunPCA, FindNeighbors, RunUMAP).